Skip to main content

 Return a 2xx response

 Your endpoint must respond with a 2xx HTTP status code (e.g., 200 OK).
 Any other status triggers retries.
+The request times out after 10 seconds, so ensure your endpoint responds promptly.

 4